shreyansh26/Iris_classification-GCP-AI-Platform-PoC/README.md

 Right now, the `Predict GCP` button will give an error on clicking.
 It requires a json configuration file which we will obtain when we deploy our model.
 To get the `Predict AWS` button working for your model, refer to a separate [tutorial](https://github.com/shreyansh26/Iris_classification-AWS-Lambda-PoC) I made on that.

-### 2. Deploying the model on GCP
+### 2. Storing the model in a GCP Bucket
-1. The saved `model.pkl` has to be stored in a Google Storage Bucket.
+The saved `model.pkl` has to be stored in a Google Storage Bucket.
 First, create a bucket.

 ![](images/gcp-bucket.PNG)